JAORMX/deet.blog/content/posts/day-4-night-adventurer.md

 * Deet got familiar with the new room.
 * Deet was walking around little, took treats.
 * She was sleeping a lot (which is good and nothing to be worried about!!)
 * She was exploring the house during the night.
+* All the basic needs were ok; food, sleep, water etc.

 ***